 We also publish student writing on our blog, a platform we use for a variety of pieces that deal with policy.
 We’ve published long-form student writing on topics ranging from refugee issues to the legal status of the war against the Islamic State.
 We’ve published student reactions to current events like renewed conflict on the Korean peninsula and the GOP’s attempts to repeal the Affordable Care Act.
 We’ve also published student opinions on broader policy issues, from the efficacy of means testing to the way neoliberal economic policies have effected the way we discuss immigration.

 The final–-and most important–-component of our work at Roosevelt is advocacy.
 We take a lot of pride in the work we do to put our policy ideas into action, from writing op-eds to meeting with stakeholders for lobbying meetings.
-For the last two years, members from Roosevelt @ MSU and Roosevelt @ U of M have traveled to the state capital to lobby for issues ranging from no-fault absentee voting to increasing funding for lead testing in school.
+For the last three years, members from Roosevelt @ MSU and Roosevelt @ U of M have traveled to the state capital to lobby for issues ranging from no-fault absentee voting to increasing funding for lead testing in school.
 As well, Roosevelt @ MSU has been an active part of the advocacy efforts on campus around student, faculty, and staff representation on MSU’s Board of Trustees.
 This sort of advocacy work is critical to our broader mission of empowering young people to make meaningful changes in their communities using progressive public policy.